-If you love beautiful scenery, it’s hard to beat the state parks located near our Bandera resort.
+If you love exploring outdoors, it’s hard to beat the state parks located near our Bandera resort.
 Here are a few of our favorites:

 What are your favorite places to explore in the Texas Hill Country?